Australia’s 23rd Prime Minister

 Concerned with the divisiveness of recent events, Hawke’s first major step as Prime Minister was to conduct an ‘Economic Summit’ meeting in Canberra on 11–14 April 1983.
 Present were political parties and union and employer organisations.

 The idea was to attempt a national consensus on economic policy.
 The ‘Wages Accord’ with unions, a by-product of the Economic Summit, became a major part of government economic policy.

 The Hawke government also floated the Australian dollar on international money markets and allowed the operation of foreign-owned banks as first steps towards deregulating the national economy.

 In 1983 the Hawke government used its powers under World Heritage legislation to prevent the Tasmanian government from building the Gordon-below-Franklin dam in Tasmania.

-The ALP government led by Hawke was returned to office at an election on 1 December 1984, with a reduced majority.
+The Labor government led by Hawke was returned to office at an election on 1 December 1984, with a reduced majority.

 As Prime Minister, Hawke travelled widely in the Pacific, Asia, Europe and North America, and was host to many international delegations visiting Australia.
 He also arranged the celebration of the Bicentenary of the First Fleet and European settlement in Australia with a year-long series of events conducted in all states and territories in 1988.